Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance Feedback: Related Work

-\commentmaor{ ALMIK is another active retrieval method that tries to achieve both high-precision and high-recall in collecting event-related tweets~\cite{zheng2019collecting}.
-The ALMIK is composed of a keyword expansion component and an event-related tweet identification component.
-In each iteration, the event-related tweet identification component asks the user to label the most uncertain instances.
-Then the keyword expansion component selects the $K$ keywords with the highest score for keyword expansion.
-The keyword score is based on keyword relevance, coverage, and evolvement in the event. }

-These approaches, except ATR-Vis, require an initial query, as well as initial retrieved results for selecting a query.
-The drawback of the ATR-Vis is that it implemented specifically for the Twitter search engine and requires users to label the retrieved results \comment{(relevance feedback)}.
-Opposed to them, our proposed method uses a pseudo-relevance feedback process \comment{(no user-interaction required)} and can be used on any search engine.
+These approaches, except for ATR-Vis, require an initial query.
+The drawback of the ATR-Vis is that it requires users to label the retrieved results (relevance feedback).
+In contrast, our proposed method uses a pseudo-relevance feedback process that does not require user interaction and can be used on any search engine.